 Much like the ship-shaped Guggenheim that pays homage to the maritime heritage of Bilbao, the new Odunpazari Modern Museum (OMM) in Eskicehir nods to the Turkish city’s history as an important node of the wood industry while drawing inspiration from the wooden cantilevered houses that characterize the Anatolia region.

-Designed by Kengo Kuma and Partners—who are no strangers to Guggenheim-style regeneration attempts, having been responsible for the V&A Dundee and the Nezu Museum renewal in Tokyo—the OMM houses a substantial amount of artworks from the 1950s onwards belonging to collector and Design Hotels Original Erol Tabanca (behind Alavya and Kazan Palace), including works by Turkey’s Burhan Dogançay, Canan Tolon, Azade Köker, and international names such as Peter Zimmerman, Jaume Plensa, and Marc Quinn.
+Designed by Kengo Kuma and Partners—who are no strangers to Guggenheim-style regeneration attempts, having been responsible for the V&A Dundee and the Nezu Museum renewal in Tokyo—the OMM houses a substantial amount of artworks from the 1950s onwards belonging to collector and hotelier Erol Tabanca, including works by Turkey’s Burhan Dogançay, Canan Tolon, Azade Köker, and international names such as Peter Zimmerman, Jaume Plensa, and Marc Quinn.
 The museum square that fronts OMM has already become interwoven into the city’s fabric as a public meeting place, quelling a common criticism of Guggenheim-style projects that that the institutions are often insensitively shoehorned into their surroundings.